November 22, 2024

 Preserve capital and practice planned spending

 “The plans of the diligent lead to profit as surely as haste leads to poverty” (Pr 21:5 NIV).
-The practice of preserving capital and planning your spending, even on small purchases such as groceries, results in living within your means and keeps you out of debt.
+The practice of preserving capital and planning your spending, even on small purchases such as groceries, Coin in a viceresults in living within your means and keeps you out of debt.
 When possible, Christians need to prepare for a future that may include difficult times and financially lean years.
 This can only happen if capital is reserved for hard times and allowed to generate passive income.
 Not only are capital reserve funds necessary for businesses, it’s also a good idea for individuals and families to save for major ticket items such as a new air conditioner, major appliances, or a new (newer) automobile.

 Some think faith in God means limiting God’s response to human needs to only one type of response.
 This mistaken view has often been heard using the phrase, “let’s wait on God and he will miraculously take care of our need.”
 This is said as though it’s more spiritual than preserving capital and the practice of planned spending.
 It’s as though the only way they think God will meet their need is if it’s through a one-time miraculous act.
 Though God does do this, limiting God because we have been irresponsible in planning for known future expenses appears to be more presumption than genuine faith.
 To limit his avenues of care to only acts that don’t include human responsibility will one day catch you in a conundrum.